 More and more Singaporeans are looking to buy a foreign property investment in the United States.

-More and more Singapore-based investors with sufficient exposure to the local real estate market, and most are seeking higher returns and diversification opportunities in other countries.
+More and more Singapore-based investors have sufficient exposure to the local real estate market and seek higher returns and diversification opportunities in other countries.

 Just like you would buy a property in Singapore or anywhere in Asia, you will need to decide on your big “Why” for investing in real estate.

 Are you looking overseas for vacation homes, rental income properties, or a home to settle in?

 Will the property act as your vacation home, or as a standby home should your children study in the American universities–or a place they can live in when they work?